OjaswiniN/5days-of-react-projects/Day 1/README.md

-### This project serves as a demonstration of a simple navbar component built using React.
-It can be used as a starting point for more complex React applications or as a reference for those learning React.
+# This project serves as a demonstration of a simple navbar component built using React.